SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The Archdiocesan Shrine of St. Joseph is notable for its impressive altar, with six columns encircling the retablo containing an image of St. Joseph.
 Floral details on the columns, cornices and “frames” of the paintings attest to the Baroque style of the church.

-The church has a large open space out back that serves as a prayer garden, where visitors can pray at a grotto of the Virgin Mary.
+This Batangas church has a large open space out back that serves as a prayer garden, where visitors can pray at a grotto of the Virgin Mary.

-The church is rife with Baroque influences, as evidenced in the curved cornices of its façade and the intricate, floral details of its interior.
-As with most churches constructed during the early Spanish period, the cruciform layout is observed.
 In contrast with the bland cement façade, the church interiors are striking for the well-preserved state of the trompe l’oeil paintings and details for the ceilings, arches and columns.
-Several scenes from the Bible are painted on the sidewalls, the painted shadows and frames giving them a 3D sense of depth and relief.
+Painted scenes from the Bible grace the sidewalls, which feature painted shadows and frames to create a three-dimensional sense of depth and relief.

 The church’s Baroque ornamentation and well-preserved state have made it a popular pilgrimage site, particularly for women who come to St. Joseph and pray for their spouses.
 With the Oblates of St. Joseph still using it as their base for spreading the Good News, the Archdiocesan Shrine of St. Joseph will continue to stand as a father figure for the town of San Jose for more years to come.